WHAT IS PUBLIC CHARGE?

-What does public charge mean?
+What is the public charge test?

 TAKE ACTION and #RiseUpAsOne

 Immigrant families, advocates, and everyone can take action to fight back.
-Opportunities include sharing your story, staying informed through the Protecting Immigrant Families campaign or following @kidspartnership for updates.
+Opportunities include sharing your story, staying informed through the Protecting Immigrant Families campaign or following @KidsPartnership for updates.
 Whoever you are, wherever you are, click here to learn ways to make a difference.

-Adoption of the rules by the federal government could create further confusion, deepen fear in the community, and significantly impact access to health and social services for California’s children, where one in two children are part of an immigrant family.
-In partnership withThe California Endowment, and with input from partners like the National Immigration Law Center and the California Immigrant Policy Center, we have created a video to inform you about potential changes to “public charge,” its impact on children and families, and ways you can get involved to not allow these changes to move forward.
+To continue supporting families in these challenging times, TCP, in partnership with The California Endowment, and with input from partners like the National Immigration Law Center and the California Immigrant Policy Center, have created a video to inform you about “public charge,” its impact on children and families, and ways you can get involved to limit the negative impact the rule will have on communities.